Arshad-Engineer/beginner_tutorials/README.md

       - Run client node by changing "string_to_modify" which will be received by client for modification
       ```
-      ros2 run beginner_tutorials subscriber_member_function <string_to_modify>
+      ros2 run beginner_tutorials node_subs <string_to_modify>
       ```
-      - Change one parameter in "publisher_member_function.cpp" from command line
+      - Change one parameter in "node_pubs.cpp" from command line
       ```
       ros2 param set /minimal_param_node my_parameter earth
       ```

 ## Run from Launch File:
- - Run launch file which launches all the nodes at once & modifies one parameter in publisher_member_function.cpp
+ - Run launch file which launches all the nodes at once & modifies one parameter in node_pubs.cpp
  ```
- ros2 launch beginner_tutorials tf_launch.py
+ ros2 launch beginner_tutorials node_launch.py
  ```

 ## View logs in rqt console: